Frederick Regional Health System Affiliated with MD Anderson

 Esquivel, who has mentored physicians around the world on the procedure, is founder and CEO at the Institute for Hyperthermic Regional Perfusions.

-The new Cancer Institute includes the latest in oncology equipment, which includes the CyberKnife radiosurgery system, still the only one in Maryland.
+The new cancer institute has the latest in oncology equipment, which includes the CyberKnife radiosurgery system, still the only one in Maryland.

 In addition to the traditional multidisciplinary approach to treatment, the institute has a Complementary Therapy Clinic and an Integrative Medicine Department.
 It accommodates complimentary treatments such as yoga and acupuncture.